Quirktree/info314-website/docs/resources/iptables.md

 The default chains correspond to different points in the packet lifecycle.
 Within the `filter` table, we will often work with the `INPUT`, `OUTPUT`, and `FORWARD` chains.
 These chains correspond to packets sent to the host (`INPUT`), packets being sent by the host (`OUTPUT`), and packets being routed through the host (`FORWARD`).

 Within the `nat` table, our focus will be on the `POSTROUTING` chain.
 This chain represents the last set of rules that will be evaluated before forwarding a filtered packet.
 This is where we want to apply address mappings related to SNAT and masquerading.
 In contrast, the `PREROUTING` chain is applied before any other process and is used to specify DNAT rules.

+For a more detailed exploration of the chains we have discussed, see [Understanding Netfilter/Iptables Hooks](/resources/netfilter-hooks).

 ### Managing Rules from the Command Line
 We can load a set of iptables rules from a file or manage them directly from the command line with the `iptables` command (`sudo` is required).
 As we explain the structure of rules, we will provide examples using the command line variant of iptables rule syntax.